Home » Cakes & Pies » Buttered Rum Cake

 Instructions

-• Using an electric mix, cream together butter, sugar and vanilla on medium-high for 2 minutes, or until creamy.
-Add eggs one at a time beating well after each addition.
+• Butter Rum Cake: Using an electric mixer cream together the butter, sugar and vanilla extract on medium-high speed in a large bowl until creamy, around 2 minutes.
+Add the eggs one at a time, beating well after each addition.

-• In a separate bowl, sift together flour, pudding mix, baking powder, baking soda and salt.
-A whisk works perfectly.
+• In a separate medium bowl use a whisk to sift together the flour, vanilla pudding mix, baking powder, baking soda and salt.

-• With the mixer on low speed gradually add dry ingredients alternately with wet ingredients beginning and ending with flour.
+• With the mixer on low speed gradually add dry ingredients alternately with the buttermilk mixture beginning and ending with flour.
 After all is added, beat just until fully combined stopping to scrape the sides of the bowl occasionally.

-• Bake for 50-60 minutes or until a cake tester inserted into the center of the cake comes back clean.
+• Pour cake batter into bundt pan.
+Bake for 50-60 minutes or until a toothpick or cake tester inserted into the center of the cake comes back clean.

-• About 10 minutes before the cake is finished baking, make the buttered rum glaze.
+• About 10 minutes before the bundt cake is finished baking, make the buttered rum glaze.

-• To make the glaze: In a medium saucepan, melt the butter over medium-high heat.
+• Make the Butter Rum Glaze: In a medium saucepan, melt the butter over medium heat.
 Add the sugar, water and pumpkin pie spice.
-Bring to a boil, then lower to medium cooking for 3 minutes, whisking occasionally.
+Bring to a boil, then lower to medium to simmer for 3 minutes, whisking occasionally.
 Remove from heat and add rum.
 Be careful the mixture may foam up.
 Continue to stir until foam dies down, placing back onto the stovetop with the heat turned off.
 Cook for 1 minute then set aside.

 • When cake is finished baking, remove from the oven.
 Use a long thin skewer to poke holes over the bottom of the cake.
 Slowly pour 1/2 buttered rum glaze over bottom of cake allowing it to soak in between pours.
-Let cake sit for 1 hour to cool in the pan.
+Let cake sit for 1 hour to cool in the pan on a wire rack.

-• Carefully turn cake onto a platter or stand.
+• After 1 hour, carefully invert cake onto a serving plate or stand.
 Use the same skewer to poke holes in the top of the cake.
 Try to poke between the pecans.
 Slowly pour remaining glaze into holes on top of cake.
 Be patient this will take several minutes.
 The slower you go, the more glaze goes into the cake and doesn't pool on platter.
-(It may be necessary to warm the glaze slightly before pouring onto the top.)
+(It may be necessary to warm the glaze slightly before beginning the process of pouring on the top.)

-• Once cooled, cover and chill for at least 1 day.
+• Let cool completely to room temperature.
+Once cooled, cover and chill for at least 1 day.
 The rum flavor mellows the longer this cake proofs.

 Notes

-You may also make this cake using buttered rum flavoring in place of alcohol.
-When doing so, use 1-2 tsp in the cake.
-For the glaze, use 1-2 tsp in place of rum.
+• Non-Alcoholic Rum Cake – You can also make this cake using buttered rum flavoring in place of alcohol.
+When doing so, use 2 teaspoons in the cake batter.
+For the glaze, use 1-2 teaspoons in place of rum, taste and adjust the amount to your taste.

 Nutrition